rafaelcostab/wiseup-basic2-book4/docs/doc1.md

 - Development topics studied.

 - The written project should attract the readers  attention!
 Use **pictures, illustrations, diagrams, tables, or any visual aid** that can make the book more appealing.

 - No book is written without research. **Read other books, articles, pieces of news, watch videos,**

 - **or listen to podcasts that may help you develop the topic.
-Don t forget to list all your sources!** It s     perfectly OK to quote or to refer to other authors, but it s not OK to simply copy other people s work.
+Don t forget to list all your sources!** It's perfectly OK to quote or to refer to other authors, but it s not OK to simply copy other people s work.

 ## Guidelines Basic 2